mikkokallio/dbapp-code/README.md

 * Editing event information should be possible.
 * Add locations to events.
 * User can change password.
-* Comments, events, etc should be shown in order.
 * Deleting an event should be possible.
 Or canceling, so the event doesn't just vanish.
 * Intro transition screen for new users after registration: go to events and show modal "welcome, blah blah"
 * In user modal, show what events they've signed up for.